lukasjapan/bme280-web/README.md

 # TODO

 Aggregation of data.
-Currently, raw data will be pulled from the database in 1s steps, even for large ranges.
+Currently, raw data will be pulled from the database in 1s steps, even for large time ranges.
-Averaged results should be used.
+Averaged results should be used in that case.